-The Art, Design & Technology Department
+The Art, Design and Technology Department

-Head of Department = Mr K Jones
+Head of Department = Miss J Cahill

 There are two Art classrooms, one of which has a dual role as a Textiles teaching space.
-Additionally, we have a Food Technology room set-up with a number of kitchens to allow students to participate in practical work.
+Additionally, we have a Food Technology room set-up with a number of kitchens to allow learners to participate in practical work.

 The department currently offers GCSE Art and Design, GCSE Design and Technology and WJEC Level 1/2 award in Hospitality and Catering.

 Year 7 and 8 is spent learning across all areas of the department, with learners exposed to a range of material areas to develop a broad understanding of the subjects taught.
 Projects are short and punchy in nature, giving all learners an opportunity to excel.

 Learners may opt to follow one of our GCSE routes to start in Year 10 and then remain with the subject until final examination in Y11.
 This model allows learners the opportunity to progressively develop skills whilst benefitting from the stability of working with the same teacher.

 Learners on KS4 courses are assessed against the criteria produced by each exam board.
 This can take the format of formal examinations or project grading.
 Specialist teachers will make Learners aware of their specific assessment schedule during the start of the course.
 A copy of this can be found in the learners’ book or folder.
 GCSE courses are marked using grades 1 to 9.

 Year 7, 8 and 9 learners will have a half termly practical and key knowledge assessment.